thallada/thallada.github.io/README.md

 ```

 Columns stack up right to left.
 To force a column out of order all the way to
-the right use the `flow-opposite` class on the column.
+the right use the `flow-opposite` class on the column (but remain first on
+smaller screens).

 ```html
 <div class="container">